BridgeInternationalAcademies/DataEngineerTechnicalTest/README.md

 ## Build a Schema

 Using the data in the [Excel spreadsheet](Data.xslx), to build a schema that will make it possible to slice and dice the attached data.
 Create hierarchies in your schema (where possible) to aid with reporting and drilling through the data.
+Use any SQL technology in the Microsoft stack to perform the ETL and explain your reasoning.

 ## Cleanse Data

 The data has numerous issues in it that will need to be dealt with.
+Decide on a strategy for cleansing the data and explain your reasoning.

 ## Answer Questions